lks9/src-tracer/README.md

 # Source Tracer

 This is a draft of a control flow tracer based on source code instrumentation with a low overhead.
+Instrument your software with `instrumenter.py`.
 When running instrumented software, the trace is written into a file.
 The format is basically one character (plus an optional number) for each source code block on the trace.
 For accurate retracing, `replay_trace.py` uses symbolic execution.